 - xix.
 Determining the time and place of Ordinary Meetings of the Full Council up to and including the next Annual Meeting of Full Council.

 7. Extraordinary meetings of the Council and committees and sub-committees

 - a.
-The Chairman of the Council may convene an extraordinary meeting of the council at any time.
+The Chairperson of the Council may convene an extraordinary meeting of the council at any time.

 - c.
-The Chairman of a committee [or a sub-committee] may convene an extraordinary meeting of the committee [or the sub-committee] at any time.
+The Chairperson of a committee [or a sub-committee] may convene an extraordinary meeting of the committee [or the sub-committee] at any time.